 Imposter syndrome is something I come across in almost all the women I work with and is a key reason so many women are being held back from achieving the next level of success in their businesses.
 Did you know as many as 70% of us have experienced Imposter Syndrome at least once in our lives?
 Sufferers feel that, despite evidence to the contrary, they’re less intelligent, talented or creative than others are led to believe from just witnessing their achievements.
-They’re waiting for people to uncover their guilty little secret – that their success is down to pure good luck and opportunity; it has nothing to do with their hard work, talents or abilities.
+They’re waiting for people to uncover their guilty little secret – they attribute their success to pure good luck and opportunity; it has nothing to do with their hard work, talents or abilities.

 Symptoms of imposter syndrome